96boards/documentation/consumer/guides/tensorflow-installation.md

 ---
 title: Tensorflow Installation Guide
+permalink: /documentation/consumer/guides/tensorflow-installation.md.html
-permalink: /documentation/ConsumerEdition/guides/tensorflow-installation.md.html
+redirect_from: /documentation/ConsumerEdition/guides/tensorflow-installation.md.html
 ---
 # Tensorflow Installation Guide

 Tensorflow is an open source software library used for computation of data flow graphs, with applications in deep neural networks research and machine learning.
 There are many interesting applications for Tensorflow including: [searching and filtering](https://github.com/agermanidis/thingscoop), [art creation](https://github.com/cysmith/neural-style-tf) ,[reinforcement learning](http://www.danielslater.net/2016/03/deep-q-learning-pong-with-tensorflow.html) , and [many more](https://github.com/jtoy/awesome-tensorflow).

 This tutorial will describe two ways of installing Tensorflow: By installing and using Bazel (currently only on devices > 2GB), or through the Tensorflow static libraries.
 If Tensorflow is installed through the static libraries then Tensorflows Python wrapper will not be included so it cannot be used through Python.

 # Table of Contents